dbencic/react-user-input/README.md

 General idea is to manage input validation for various types of input: data conversion, plus handling changes and populating values.
 Suports input format and value validation.
 It has 2 main components:

 - inputs: input components like textbox, or select box
-- parsers: functions that takes text as an argument (text comes from input element) and than parses this text into correct data format, ex int, or float
+- parsers: functions that takes text as an argument (text comes from input element) and than parses this text into correct data format, ex int, or float.
+If data is not parsable should return parsers.nonParsableValue

 NOTE: I havent built all imput components, just the ones I've needed this far